 To secure the project, LED offered BFC a performance-based loan of up to \$2.5 million comprised of a performance-based forgivable loan of \$1.0 million and a performance-based low interest loan of \$1.5 million.
-Subsequent to the report date but prior to publication of the report, LED provided BFC with \$2.5 million in loan funds to begin facility expansion for the purposes of adding aseptic, frozen juice or other product processes.
+As of the report date, LED had provided BFC with \$2.5 million in loan funds to begin facility expansion for the purposes of adding aseptic, frozen juice or other product processes.